 Wingspan: 37.0-43.7 in

 The population of Red-shouldered hawks has increased over the last 50 years in their range.
 The biggest threat to this species is the clearing of wooded areas where they nest and breed.
-Learn more about the Red-shouldered hawk here.
+Learn more facts about Red-shouldered hawks.

 3. Sharp-shinned Hawk